-In this paper we analyse the expenditure impacts of London Higher Education Institutions (HEIs) on the English economy.
+In this paper we analyse the expenditure impacts of Welsh Higher Education Institutions (HEIs) on the Welsh economy.
 The primary focus is on the expenditure impacts of individual HEIs and of their students, and the treatment of HEIs as a distinct sector of the economy.
-The paper, in effect, replicates the analysis of Hermannsson et al (2010a) for the impact of London HEIs on the economy of England.
+The paper, in effect, replicates the analysis of Hermannsson et al (2010a) for the case of Wales.
 The main differences are in the tables, graphs and discussion of results.
-The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of London HEIs in England for user groups whose primary interest is in English HEIs.
-Since we are also committed to producing similar analyses for Northern Ireland and for Wales, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.
+The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in Wales for user groups whose primary interest is in Wales.
+Since we are also committed to producing similar analyses for Northern Ireland and for England, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.
 Subsequent contributions will provide a fuller comparative regional analysis of HEI impacts.

 There have been a number of studies of expenditure impacts of Scottish HEIs.
 These include Blake and McDowell (1967), Brownrigg (1973), Battu, et al (1998), Kelly et al (2004), Hermannsson et al (2010a).
-There have been rather fewer studies for other regional economies of the UK (e.g. Hill, 1997, for Wales).
-There have also been studies of sub-regional HEI impacts in England (e.g. Harris, 1997).
+There have been rather fewer studies for Wales (e.g. Hill, 1997).
 The best of these studies have been input-output (IO) based (e.g. Kelly et al, 2004).
-We adopt an IO approach here but our analysis is distinctive in two important ways.
-First, we provide a comprehensive, systematic and consistent IO attribution analysis of the impact of each individual HEI, as well as the impact of the London HEI sector as whole.
-This analysis highlights the heterogeneity of impacts across London HEIs.
-Second, the source of this diversity is not variation in the pattern of expenditure for individual HEIs, which would be the conventional argument.
-Rather it stems from the difference in the sources of funding across London HEIs.
+We adopt such an IO approach but our analysis is distinctive in two important ways.
+First, we provide a comprehensive, systematic and consistent IO attribution analysis of the impact of each individual HEI, as well as the impact of the Welsh HEI sector as whole.